-52. Reversals of removals for which A6.4ERs have been issued shall be fully remediated by taking measures described in this section and any other further relevant guidance from the Supervisory Body.
+52. Reversals of removals for which 6.4 ERs have been issued shall be fully remediated by taking measures described in this section and any other further relevant guidance from the Supervisory Body.
 The measures are intended to effectively address reversals and maintain incentives for activity participants to proactively mitigate reversal risks and avoid reversals.

 4.6.3.1.
-Reversal Risk Buffer Pool Account operations and contributions
+Reversal Risk Buffer Pool operations and contributions

-- 53. The Supervisory Body shall establish a Reversal Risk Buffer Pool Account in the mechanism registry which serves to remediate avoidable and unavoidable reversals in full through cancellation of an equivalent amount and authorization status (authorized A6.4ER or Mitigation Contribution Unit) of Buffer A6.4ERs.
-The Reversal Risk Buffer Pool Account shall aggregate all contributions of Buffer A6.4ERs. - 54.
-The Reversal Risk Buffer Pool Account shall be administered and shall only be accessed by the Article 6.4 mechanism registry administrator.
-The composition of the Reversal Risk Buffer Pool Account, including the share of A6.4ERs by vintage, region and country, type of activity, authorization status, risk rating, and methodology, shall be published annually. - 55.
-Upon issuance of all A6.4ERs, an amount of A6.4ERs proportionate to the issuing activity's risk rating for both avoidable and unavoidable reversals shall be forwarded to the Reversal Risk Buffer Pool Account.
-A6.4ERs forwarded to the Reversal Risk Buffer Pool Account shall become Buffer A6.4ERs.
-Buffer A6.4ERs shall only be cancelled and shall not be further transferred. - 56.
-Following a reversal event and the Supervisory Body's review of a full monitoring report that reflects reversals, the Supervisory Body will immediately notify the mechanism registry administrator of the results of its review and the amount and type of Buffer A6.4ERs required for remediation.
+- 53. The Article 6.4 Supervisory Body shall establish a Reversal Risk Buffer Pool account in the Article 6.4 Mechanism Registry which serves to remediate avoidable and unavoidable reversals in full through cancellation of an equivalent amount and type (authorized A6.4ER or Mitigation Contribution Unit) of Buffer 6.4 ERs.
+The Reversal Risk Buffer Pool account shall aggregate all contributions of Buffer 6.4 ERs. - 54.
+The Reversal Risk Buffer Pool account shall be administered and shall only be accessed by the Article 6.4 mechanism registry administrator.
+The composition of the Reversal Risk Buffer Pool account, including the share of A6.4ERs by vintage, region and country, type of activity, activity of authorisation, reversal risk category, and methodology, shall be published annually. - 55.
+Upon issuance of all 6.4ERs, an amount of 6.4ERs proportionate to the issuing activity's percentage-based risk score[s] [for both avoidable and unavoidable reversals] shall be forwarded to the Reversal Risk Buffer Pool account.
+A6.4ERs forwarded to the Reversal Risk Buffer Pool account shall become Buffer 6.4ERs.
+Buffer 6.4ERs shall only be cancelled and shall not be further transferred. - 56.
+Following a reversal event and the Supervisory Body's review of a full monitoring report that reflects reversals, the Supervisory Body will immediately notify the registry administrator of the results of its review and the amount and type of Buffer 6.4 ERs required for remediation.